 Under the Jones Act, injured seamen also have the right to pursue a claim for damages when an employer’s negligence caused the seaman’s injury.
 It is important to know that the burden of proof in a Jones Act negligence case is very low – the employee only needs to show that the employer’s negligence played a part, no matter how small, in his or her injury in order to recover negligence damages.

 In addition to Jones Act claims, an injured tankerman or deckhand may be able to file legal claims against other parties who are responsible for their injuries.
 For instance, under General Maritime Law, if the company that owns the tug or towboat is a different company than the employer, the injured worker may also be able to sue the owner of the tugboat for damages.
 These types of suits are known as “unseaworthiness claims” and are filed by injured maritime workers when the owner of the tugboat or other vessel failed to keep the boat and its equipment in safe and proper working order.

 Suffering from an Injury?
-Our Lawyers Have Decades of Experience Fighting for Victims of Tugboat Accidents
+Our Tugboat Accidents Lawyer Has Decades of Experience Fighting for Victims of Tugboat Accidents

 If you have been injured on a tugboat, barge or any other type of boat or vessel, discuss your case with a tugboat injury lawyer at the Willis Law Firm today.
 You may be entitled to recover maintenance and cure benefits from your employer and file a negligence suit against your employer, the tugboat owner and other third party companies responsible for your injuries.
 Call us today at 1-800-468-4878 for a free and completely confidential consultation.
 Our nationwide practices help victims tugboat accidents in states such as Texas, Tennessee, Florida, Mississippi, Georgia, Louisiana and more.